WandLZhang/fast-science-0-stellar-engine/blueprints/il5/shielded-vm-project/README.md

 3. The IL5 Requirements as of the creation of the project the region of deployment to US Only for example in us-east4 and us-central1

 4. __Important Note__: The project is scoped around the computer engine shielded VM, and in order to deploy the code, there is a dependency on the Google VPC module (VPC and subnet), and the code uses the Google VPC module along with the Google KMS module.
-As per requirements, The CFF stages are supposed to set that up for new projects.

 ## Pre-requisite
 1. The Principal (user or group) must have Cloud KMS Admin permission at the GCP Level.